mcobit/retrosmc/README.md

 You will see a pretty selfexplanatory menu.

 Choose what you want to do and wait for a while.

+If you are installing Retrosmc, please choose "Binary Installation" when the RetroPie-Setup menu pops up.
+When the Binaries Installation finished, choose cancel!

 You can exit the menu by choosing Cancel at the bottom after every task.